 The second function is ostensibly the reason why we interview prospective candidates.
 We’re trying to find THE BEST and, to a lesser extent, the best fits for our program.
 Fortunately, almost every vet school can educate almost any candidate, so the ‘fit’ question is less important than, for example, an internship, or certainly a residency or faculty position.
 So what do I look for to find THE BEST?

 I personally focus on three characteristics: humility, eagerness to work hard, and emotional intelligence.
-I am very sensitive to over-confidence and arrogance, and believe I can detect a lack of humility.
-Eagerness to work hard can be encapsulated by stories about overcoming adversity, dealing with difficult challenges, or evidence of grit- pursuing an Eagle Scout, black belt, being in the marching band, competing in sports at the collegiate level, and similar indicators of willingness to work hard.
+I am very sensitive to over-confidence and arrogance, and so can fairly easily detect a lack of humility.
+Eagerness to work hard can be encapsulated by stories about overcoming adversity, dealing with difficult challenges, or evidence of grit- pursuing an Eagle Scout, black belt, being in the marching band, and similar indicators of willingness to work hard.
 Emotional intelligence I find very hard to pin down.